cubos/remote-images/README.md

 ## Ubuntu

 Based on Ubuntu 21.04, this image strives for having the latest stable version of the most commonly used software.
+It's the most widespread Linux distribution for end-users and tend to be easy to use.

 <!-- BEGIN GENERATED SECTION: ubuntu -->